 The Story of the Other Wise Man by Henry van Dyke

-The Story of the Other Wise Man is by far the best of the two stories in this book but The First Christmas Tree is a worthwhile read also so I’ll quickly mention a bit about that first.
+The Story of the Other Wise Man (the edition above is published by Dover) is by far the best of the two stories in this book above but The First Christmas Tree is a worthwhile read also so I’ll quickly mention a bit about that first.
 Set in Germany in the eighth century, The First Christmas Tree tells of the encounter between Winfried (known mostly by his Roman name, Boniface) and a group of pagans celebrating a festival in the woods.
 Boniface intervenes and saves the Chief’s young son from being sacrificed to appease Thor.

 The First Christmas Tree is free to read here.